to 5pm; Tuesday 10am to 8pm; Wednesday 10am to 5pm; Thursday 10am to

 What You Can Borrow-

-audio materials, back issues of magazines, and educational videos and DVDs
+audio materials, back issues of magazines, and educational DVDs

 circulate for two weeks.
 Music CDs circulate for one week.
 Non-educational

 DVDs circulate for three days/two nights.
 All items are due